 We have a CEFF that allows us to raise capital, subject to certain conditions, at the time and in amounts deemed suitable to us, during a three-year period ending on May 12, 2009.
-Use of the CEFF is subject to certain conditions (discussed at "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Committed Equity Financing Facility", below), including a limitation on the total number of shares of common stock that we may issue under the CEFF (not more than approximately 7.1 million shares as of June 30, 2007).
+Use of the CEFF is subject to certain conditions (discussed at "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Committed Equity Financing Facility", below), including a limitation on the total number of shares of common stock that we may issue under the CEFF (currently not more than approximately 5.2 million shares).
 We anticipate using the CEFF, when available, to support working capital needs in 2007.